Javigsz/REACT/projects/todo/README.md

+Simple to-do list made with react.
+Yes, I know, another one...
+Hooks used: useReducer, customHooks

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.